 Set the acquisition parameters: 1) the number of Z-slices are usually between 20−40 to allow appropriate two-dimensional (2D) reconstruction of the abdominal epidermis; 2) step size between each slice (e.g., 1 micron); 3) time interval for recording (a 5 min interval is suitable for high fidelity analyses of cell orientation dynamics); and 4) frame resolution (e.g., 1024 x 1024).

-Turn on the appropriate lasers (i.e., 488 nm and 561 nm to visualize GFP and mCherry fluorophores respectively) and adjust the laser power and gain/offset settings to visualize the marked cells.
+Turn on the appropriate lasers (i.e., 488 nm and 561 nm to visualize GFP and RFP fluorophores respectively) and adjust the laser power and gain/offset settings to visualize the marked cells.
 Use the lowest possible laser power (in the range 5%−20%) to minimize photobleaching and phototoxicity.

 Manually set the position and the appropriate Z-stack limits for multiple pupae using the attached motorized stage and the microscope multiposition acquisition software.